Visit Westman Islands, Iceland

 The Westman Islands can be visited year-round but access is easiest between June and September when the seas are less stormy and the short ferry route from Landeyjahöfn is operating.
 You’re most likely to see puffins from May to August.
 Around early August, Heimaey hosts the three-day Þjóðhátíð festival, Iceland’s largest multi-day festival with concerts, dancing, bonfires and fireworks within a volcanic crater.

-Suggested itineraries featuring Westman Islands
+Suggested itinerary featuring Westman Islands

 This sample itinerary will give you an idea of what is possible when you travel in Westman Islands, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.